palewire/first-python-notebook/docs/dataframe/index.rst

 Creating a variable
 *******************

 In order to do that, we need to store our DataFrame so it can be reused in subsequent cells.
-We can do this by saving in a `"variable" <https://en.wikipedia.org/wiki/Variable_(computer_science)>`_, which is a fancy computer programming word for a named shortcut where we save our work as we go.
+We can do this by saving in a `"variable"`_, which is a fancy computer programming word for a named shortcut where we save our work as we go.

 Go back to your initial cell and change it to this.
 Then rerun it.